-In this video, we hear from a teenage girl who recovered from an eating disorder.
+In this video, we hear from a teenager who had an eating disorder.
 She tells a wonderful story about her lows, and then how she recovered.
 Importantly, she attributes her recovery primarily to her family’s support and love.

 It makes our hearts sing to listen to her, because she believes in the power of love, and the idea that parents can provide the love their teens need to thrive after having an eating disorder.

 - She believes that her eating disorder was a product of anxiety.

 - In middle school, her anxiety, which had been latent since she was much younger, spiked.
 She responded to her rising anxiety by isolating and ostracizing herself from her friends.

 - Her friends pulled back from her in response.
 She doesn’t blame them, and understands that they didn’t know how to handle what she was going through.